navra16/Drosophila_Wing_Disc_Tissue_Model/README.md

 ```

 Flags:
-- `--vtk-dir` — directory containing the `_NNNNN.vtk` frame files (script picks up all matching files automatically and uses the latest by default)
+- `--vtk-dir` â€” directory containing the `_NNNNN.vtk` frame files (script picks up all matching files automatically and uses the latest by default)
-- `--log` — captured stdout from the simulation run, containing the `V_target = ... | V_curr = ...` lines
+- `--log` â€” captured stdout from the simulation run, containing the `V_target = ... | V_curr = ...` lines
-- `--num-layers` — match what your mesh was built with (5 for the test mesh, 12 for the production res4 mesh)
+- `--num-layers` â€” match what your mesh was built with (5 for the test mesh, 12 for the production res4 mesh)
-- `--out-dir` — output directory for the three PNGs (created if it doesn't exist)
+- `--out-dir` â€” output directory for the three PNGs (created if it doesn't exist)
-- `--frame-index N` — optional, plot a specific frame index instead of the last one
+- `--frame-index N` â€” optional, plot a specific frame index instead of the last one
-- `--vtk-file path.vtk` — optional, use a single named VTK file instead of `--vtk-dir`
+- `--vtk-file path.vtk` â€” optional, use a single named VTK file instead of `--vtk-dir`
-- `--band-along F`, `--band-across F` — optional, in micrometers, controls the slice thickness for cross-sections (default 3.0)
+- `--band-along F`, `--band-across F` â€” optional, in micrometers, controls the slice thickness for cross-sections (default 3.0)

 If you only have the log (no VTK files yet, simulation still running), pass just `--log` and the script will produce the volume plot only.
 If you only have a VTK file (no log), pass just `--vtk-file` or `--vtk-dir` and you'll get cross-sections and curvature only.